REACH OUT TO US

 KNOWING WHEN TO BE VULNERABLE AND WHEN TO GUARD YOUR HEART

-In Christian dating, knowing when to be vulnerable and when to guard your heart is essential
+In Christian dating, knowing when to be vulnerable and when to guard your heart is essential for building a healthy, God-honoring relationship.
+Vulnerability fosters emotional intimacy, trust, and authenticity but must be balanced with wisdom, boundaries, and discernment.

 When to be vulnerable: